andreipfeiffer/css-in-js/README.md

 - it's a convenient and ergonomic API;
 - this technique was first introduced and popularized by [Emotion](#emotion) v10;
-- it's seems to be React specific
+- it's seems to be available only for React/JSX-based syntax

 [⬆️ to overview](#overview)